au-ts/sel4_profiler/README.md

 sample based on different events and frequencies.
 There is a sample client that can dump packets either over serial or the network.

-Currently we have support for the imx8mm soc.
+Currently we have support for the imx8mm, maaxboard and odroidc4.
+More about this is discussed in later sections.

 # Installation